Distributed ledger technology and its regulation

 A pilot regime on DLT for market infrastructures

-Therefore, in parallel with the MiCA (Regulation on Markets in Crypto Assets) proposal for a regulation, on 24 September 2020 the European Commission proposed a pilot regime on DLT for market infrastructures that would like to try to trade and settle financial instruments in the form of crypto-assets.
-This pilot regime is a so-called sandbox approach, a controlled environment that allows temporary derogations from the existing rules so that financial regulators may gain experience with the use of DLT in market infrastructures while ensuring that they can address risks to investor protection, market integrity and financial stability.
+Regulation (EU) 2022/858 of the European Parliament and of the Council on a pilot regime for market infrastructures based on distributed ledger technology was adopted on 30 May 2022.
+The pilot regime is the so-called sandbox approach or a controlled environment which allows for temporary exemptions from the existing provisions to enable financial regulators to gain experience with the use of DLT in market infrastructures, while ensuring that they can prevent risks to ensure investor protection, market integrity, and financial stability.

-The DLT users under the pilot scheme will be following users licensed by the European Union (EU):
+The DLT users under the pilot scheme will follow the users licensed by the European Union (EU):

-• investment firms and market operators, who will be able to apply for authorisation to organise and maintain a DLT multilateral trading facility;
+• investment firms and market operators that will be able to apply for authorisation to organise and maintain a DLT multilateral trading facility;

-• central securities depositaries who will be able to apply for authorisation to maintain the DLT settlement system.
+• central securities depositaries that will be able to apply for authorisation to maintain the DLT settlement system.

 News